14 Different Types of Frogs in Michigan

 4. Bullfrog

-Bullfrogs(Lithobates catesbeianus), also known as Lithobates catesbeianus, are one of the largest types of frogs in Michigan.
+Bullfrogs(Lithobates catesbeianus), also known as Lithobates catesbeianus, are one of Michigan’s largest types of frogs.

-They are sometimes referred to as giant or American bullfrogs because they can grow to be 8 inches long.
+They are sometimes called giant or American bullfrogs because they can grow 8 inches long.
 The bullfrog’s name comes from its distinctive deep voice that sounds like a bull.

 Bullfrogs can live throughout much of North America and are found in every state except Alaska, Hawaii, and Nevada.